kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-02-dns-mgt/apix-02-01-dns-mgt-connection-refused.md

 ## Symptom

-After all the steps required to [prepare your custom domain](../../../../03-tutorials/00-api-exposure/apix-02-setup-custom-domain-for-workload.md) are finished, you receive the `connection refused` or `connection timeout` error when you try to expose a service.
+After all the steps required to [set up your custom domain](../../../../03-tutorials/00-api-exposure/apix-02-setup-custom-domain-for-workload.md) are finished, you receive the `connection refused` or `connection timeout` error when you try to expose a service.
 It shows up when you call the service endpoint by sending a GET request.
 The error looks as follows:

 ```txt
 curl: (7) Failed to connect to httpbin.mydomain.com port 443: Connection refused